tabonham/100_days_of_code/Log.md

 ##Back to day one
 #R1D1
 I fell a week behind due to being busy with getting everything squared away with a new job, and pretty much life happened.
 But I'm not stopping, just have to start the clock over.
 Here I go, still swimming. :)

+#RD2
+I am recording my fails also.
+It will help me see my full journey in becomes who and what I am.
+I've got this.
+I didn't write code but I had a conversation about CMS and read up on them.